roryp/contentsafety/README.md

 5. View the results, which will include both content safety analysis and calculation results

-The web client automatically handles the content safety verification process before passing your prompt to the calculator service, ensuring all interactions are safe and appropriate.
+The web client automatically handles the content safety verification process before passing your prompt to the calculator MCP service, ensuring all interactions are safe and appropriate.